ant-design/ant-design-mini/src/Popup/index.en.md

 ### Popup internal elements need to support scrolling how to deal?

-If you need to scroll in the pop-up window, use the scroll-view component and add the following attributes:
+If scrolling is required in the pop-up window, use the scroll-view component and add the following attributes:

 ```html
 <popup height="{{ 250 }}" visible="{{ visible }}">